 Allperestroika

-Up to 1990, the need for reforms in the Soviet economy was obvious.
-Empty shelves, queues and ration cards were clear evidence of these problems.
-By 1990, the Soviet Union came up with a whole bunch of economic, administrative and even purely psychological problems that gave rise to a deep economic crisis.
-It is clear that it was impossible to solve all problems by one decision.
-Moreover that troubles had been accumulating for decades, so the stake was made on a gradual way out of the crisis.
-One of the options for overcoming this crisis was the economical "500 Days Program".
+By 1990, the need for reforms in the crisis-ridden Soviet economy was evident.
+Empty shelves, long queues, and ration cards were visual proof of these problems.
+By 1990, the Soviet Union was burdened with a myriad of economic, administrative, and even purely psychological issues, leading to a deep economic crisis.
+It was clear that these problems, accumulated over decades, could not be solved with a stroke of a pen.
+Therefore, the focus was placed on a phased approach to overcome the crisis.
+One of the proposed solutions was the "500 Days Program".

 § The main points of the "500 days program"